 Indeed some metrics clearly are different between domains.
-For example, Fig. 4.2 show the box-plot distribution of the Lack-of-Cohesion (LCOM4) metric, which received generally low rank by the heuristic procedure (i.e., a relative high p value).
+For example, Figure 1 show the box-plot distribution of the Lack-of-Cohesion (LCOM4) metric, which received generally low rank by the heuristic procedure (i.e., a relative high p value).
 Here, we clearly see that the RoboCup-Other-Leagues group stands out, compared to the other software domains.
 However, it is the only domain in the cluster, and does not distinguish the agents or robots domains from others.

 Other metrics may sometimes cluster together more than one domain, but are not able to distinguish agents from non-agents code.
-For example, Fig. 4.3 show the distribution of the Structural Complexity metric.
-We can see that the inner-quantile range and median are similar between RoboCup2D and Other RoboCup Leagues, suggesting some commonality in behavior of the structure of classes and objects.
+For example, Figure 2 show the distribution of the Structural Complexity metric.
+We can see that the inner-quantile range and median are similar between RoboCup 2D and Other RoboCup Leagues, suggesting some commonality in behavior of the structure of classes and objects.
 However, it reveals no commonality between the different domains of the same class (Agents, Robots, or General Software).
-In other words, it distinguishes some domains from others (to an extent) but does not cluster together domains that come from the same software class.

-Fig. 4.2 Box plot distribution of LCOM4 means.
-The vertical axis range is 0-12.
+Fig. 1.
+Box plot distribution of LCOM4 mean.